 Audit difference threshold - we propose that misstatements identified below this threshold are deemed clearly trivial.
-We will report to you all uncorrected misstatements over this amount relating to the comprehensive income and expenditure statement, balance sheet, housing revenue account and collection fund that have an effect on income or that relate to other comprehensive income.
+We will report to you all uncorrected misstatements over this amount relating to the comprehensive income and expenditure statement, balance sheet and collection fund that have an effect on income or that relate to other comprehensive income.

-Other uncorrected misstatements, such as reclassifications and misstatements in the cashflow statement and movement in reserves statement or disclosures, and corrected misstatements will be communicated to the extent that they merit the attention of the Audit and Governance Committee, or are important from a qualitative perspective.
+Other uncorrected misstatements, such as reclassifications and misstatements in the cashflow statement and movement in reserves statement or disclosures, and corrected misstatements will be communicated to the extent that they merit the attention of the audit committee, or are important from a qualitative perspective.

-Specific materiality - We will set a lower materiality figure for some specific areas of the financial statements, such as remuneration disclosures, related party transactions, members' allowances and exit packages.
-This reflects our understanding that an amount less than our performance materiality figure would influence the economic decisions of users of the financial statements in these sensitive areas
+Specific materiality - We have set a materiality of £1,000 for remuneration disclosures, related party transactions, members' allowances and exit packages which reflects our understanding that an amount less than our materiality would influence the economic decisions of users of the financial statements in these sensitive areas.